FULL TERMS AND CONDITIONS OF TRADING

 a) “Client” means the person, or company with whom the contract is made.

-b) “Company” means Epica Management Solutions Ltd and any sub-contractors of the Company.
+b) “Company” means Epica Health, Safety & Wellbeing Ltd and any sub-contractors of the Company.

 c) “Contract” means the contract between the Company and the Client for the provision of Services.